JenniferPeterson1203/nyc-squirrel-census-visualization-project/README.md

 ### Inspiration

+All of these Inspirations are from a website called [Pudding.cool](https://www.pudding.cool/).
+They are a website that specializes in creating data visualizations.

 - [Teenagers Growing Into Adults](https://pudding.cool/2024/03/teenagers/)
 - [Women's Hoops Signature Sneakers](https://pudding.cool/2022/09/wnba-kicks/)
 - [What Makes an Album the Greatest of All Time](https://pudding.cool/2024/03/greatest-music/)